 International Poetry Festival, Granada, second week of Feb annually.
 Over 150 poets from all parts of the world congregate at this week-long event to recite their best poetry.

-On 22 April 2018 The Foreign and Commonwealth Office (FCO) advised against all but essential travel to Nicaragua.
+The Foreign, Commonwealth and Development Office (FCDO) currently advises against all but essential travel to Nicaragua.

-The advice follows a series of protests in a number of cities.
-Further information can be found on the FCO’s website.
+Further information can be found on the FCDO’s website.

 Your edit for Latin American inspiration

 Our exciting range of articles on Latin America explore everything from iconic destinations and lesser-known cultural gems to delicious traditional recipes.
 You’ll also find exclusive travel tips, first-hand client reviews and the chance to get your personal questions answered by our travel experts.View Extraordinary Inspiration

 Having spent part of her childhood in Colombia and worked in Brazil and Costa Rica, Hannah's ties to Latin America run deep.
 Hannah is a much valued Travel Expert in our Tailor-made Holidays and Group Tours sales team.

 Sophie Barber - Travel Expert

 Sophie lived in Chile before joining us and has travelled extensively across Latin America, from Mexico to the furthest tip of Patagonia and beyond to Antarctica.

 Kathryn backpacked across Argentina, Chile, Bolivia and Peru before joining us.
 She has a degree in Philosophy and French and is a keen netball player.